-- 1. Undertaking real translation skills practices after training through simulations, observing experienced practitioners. - 2.
+- 1. Undertaking management/business skills and practices - 2.
 Problem solving and presentation of solutions in written and oral forms - 4.
 Working in collaboration with fellow students - 5.
-Using computer software and internet communication with the tutors and fellow students - 6.
+Using software and internet communication with the tutors and fellow students - 6.
 Searching the internet/intranet for relevant information.